wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-clusterinstallation.rst

 Elasticsearch & Kibana installation
 ===================================

 This section will explain how to install Open Distro for Elasticsearch and Open Distro for Kibana using an automated script.
 This script will perform a health check to verify that the system has enough resources to ensure a good performance of the installation.
-For more information, please visit the :ref:`Requirements <distributed_requirements>` section.
+For more information, please visit the :ref:`requirements <distributed_requirements>` section.

 Run the script
 --------------